camel-ai/crab/README.md

 ## Experiment on CRAB-Benchmark-v0

 All datasets and experiment code are in [crab-benchmark-v0](./crab-benchmark-v0/) directory.
-Please carefully read the [experiment instructions](./crab-benchmark-v0/README.md) before using our benchmark.
+Please carefully read the [benchmark tutorial](./crab-benchmark-v0/README.md) before using our benchmark.

 ## Examples